Code-Institute-Submissions/DylBrad-rock-paper-scissors_JanResub/README.md

 # Score

-1. The scoreboard is displayed on the scoreboard below the buttons.
+1. The scoreboard is displayed below the buttons.
-2. Both the computer and users hand choices for each round are displayed below the scoreboard.
+2. The scoreboard displays:
+  - The round (1 - 5)
+  - The user and computer score
+  - The user and computer hand

 ![Buttons](./assets/images/readmeScore.png)